Risk Management Plan for recreational towing operations

 F. Inventory of man-made and natural hazards at pay-out location

 - There is a fence 50’ from the center of the highway on each side.

 - There are no natural hazards.

 - West of the abandoned race track we can tow almost 40 miles (if needed) without hazards other than the fence.

 - There is sparse traffic on the road.
-It is easily visible from both directions.
+It is easily visible for miles from both directions.